-Semester Course title Course title Credits ration (per week) Eligibility Prerequisite & Code Credits Lecture Tutorial Practical/ Practice Criteria Trerequisite IV/VI/VIII Game Theory and Social Sciences - ECON068 4 3 1 0 Class 12th Pass Knowledge of Class XII Standard Mathematics
+Semester Course title Credits Dui ration (per week) Eligibility Prerequisite & Code Creuns Lecture Tutorial Practical/ Practice Criteria IV/VI/VIII Game Theory and Social Sciences - ECON068 4 3 1 0 Class 12th Math in class XII

-- This course will teach the basic elements of game theory with applications to political science and other social sciences. - It will coversimultaneous games, extensive-form games, repeated games, and spatial models of elections. - The course will also focus on using the logic of games to make inferences and arguments about political and social behavior, with readings on collective action, voting, bargaining, repeated interaction, war, and other FinalExamples.
+- This course will teach the basic elements of game theory with applications to political science and other social sciences. - It will cover simultaneous games, extensive-form games, repeated games, and spatial models of elections. - The course will also focus on using the logic of games to make inferences and arguments about political and social behavior, with readings on collective action, voting, bargaining, repeated interaction, war, and other Final Examples.